luizirber/brooksph.github.io/_posts/2015-9-28-NGS-Course.md

 <img src="https://raw.githubusercontent.com/brooksph/brooksph.github.io/master/images/NGS_Group_Photo.jpg "NGS_Group_Photo"" height="" width="">

-It looks like the course will be up and running again next year and I highly recommend it to anyone with an interest NGS data analysis.
+It looks like the course will be up and running again next year and I highly recommend it to anyone with an interest in ngs data analysis.